Skip to Main Content

 Gold Open Access

-• the work should have a licence that allows maximise reuse, such as a CC-BY licence (see our OA licensing tab for further details of Creative Commons licences)
+• The work should have a license that allows maximum reuse, such as a CC-BY license (see our OA licensing tab for further details of Creative Commons licenses).

-• alternatively, many journals which continue to operate the traditional subscription based model also allow authors to pay for their papers to be made openly available; these journals are known as 'hybrid'
+• Alternatively, many journals that continue to operate the traditional subscription-based model also allow authors to pay for their papers to be made openly available; these journals are known as 'hybrid'.

 When publishing your research openly you will need to consider what licence to use.
 Your publisher may ask you to select from a number of options if you are paying for your work to be made open.
 If you choose to self-archive your work your publisher may require that a particular licence is used when it is made available via a repository.